MattiP99/rt2-assignment1/ReadMe.md

 ### Jupyter Notebook

 A Notebook is provided to handle the three modalities of interaction following reported.
+Firstly, run the launch file on your machine, then open the notebook ($jupyter notebook --allow-root --ip 0.0.0.0) and run all the cells sequentially.

+It provides:

+	-	Three buttons for chosing the right modality of interaction
+	-	A plot representing the laser scanner
+	-	A plot representing the the robot position in the environment
+	-	An output for counting the number of targets reached

 ### User Interface Node